Jennie's Solo Las Vegas Trip: A Non-Gambler’s Top 5 Places to Visit

 Las Vegas is objectively a terrible place.
-It’s one of the few cities that actively encourages people to be the worst version of themselves (e.g. the “What happens in Vegas, stays in Vegas” marketing campaign).
+It’s one of the few cities that actively encourages people to be the worst (Ivan: and dumbest) version of themselves (e.g. the “What happens in Vegas, stays in Vegas” marketing campaign).
 So, I’d say that right off the bat, it would not be one of the cities I’d choose to visit for fun.
 However, you’ve gotta make lemonade with lemons sometimes, right?

 As I was going to be working from the Vdara for a week, I figured I’d try to find things off-strip that would be unique and enjoyable for a non-gambler and non-partier.
 Miracle of miracles, I managed to have a decent time!
 However, it didn’t really change my thoughts and feelings towards this desert, neon-lit city.
-It did manage to somewhat dull the boredom though.
+It did manage to somewhat lift the boredom though.

 Without further ado, here’s my top 5 of places to visit in Vegas as a non-gambling, non-partying culture geek.